awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

    }
    ```
 **Note**
 The Asia Pacific Region came online in April 25, 2019\.
-If you create a resource data sync for an AWS Region that came online since the Asia Pacific \(Hong Kong\) Region \(ap\-east\-1\) or later, then you must enter a region\-specific service principal entry in the `SSMBucketDelivery` section\.
-The following example includes a region\-specific service principal entry for `ssm.ap-east-1.amazonaws.com`\.
+If you create a resource data sync for an AWS Region that came online since the Asia Pacific \(Hong Kong\) Region \(ap\-east\-1\) or later, then you must enter a Region\-specific service principal entry in the `SSMBucketDelivery` section\.
+The following example includes a Region\-specific service principal entry for `ssm.ap-east-1.amazonaws.com`\.

    ```
    {